Deibinson Romero

-Deibinson Joel Romero (born September 24, 1986) is a former professional baseball third baseman.
+Deibinson Joel Romero (born September 24, 1986) is a Dominican former professional baseball third baseman.
 He has previously played in the KBO League for the Doosan Bears.

 Career

 Minnesota Twins

 Romero signed with the Minnesota Twins in July 2004.
 Romero suffered a broken leg in July 2008.
-The Twins added Romero to their 40-man roster on November 19, 2008.
+The Twins added Romero to their 40-man roster on November 19, 2008, in order to protect him from the Rule 5 draft.
 On November 20, 2009, the Twins removed Romero from their 40-man roster.
-He spent the 2010 season with the advanced Single-A Fort Myers Miracle.
+He spent the 2010 season with the High-A Fort Myers Miracle.
 He then spent the 2011 and 2012 seasons with the Double-A New Britain Rock Cats.

+On November 20, 2012, Romero re-signed with the Twins organization on a minor league contract.
 He was invited to Spring Training in 2013 and 2014 but did not make the club either year and spent both seasons in the minors.

 Pittsburgh Pirates

 Romero signed with the Pittsburgh Pirates on a minor league contract on December 1, 2014.
 Fangraphs described him as a top minor league free agent.
 With the Pirates' Triple-A Indianapolis Indians, Romero played in 37 games, batting .301 (37 hits in 123 at-bats), with 6 home runs, 27 RBI, a .396 OBP, and a .545 slugging percentage.
 He was released by the Pirates in May 2015 to pursue an opportunity in Korea.